UliHarder/weather/README.md

 `createTableWeatherPartitioned.sql` and the partitioning is done by day of observation.
 To get the `INSERT OVERWRITE` right and avoid deleting data we pick an observation day, write its partition and look at the files downloaded two days before and afer.
+This is done in the script `ingestProcessedWeather.sh`.

-## Future
+## Regular downloads

-We need to adapt `weather_download.sh` to do this as the data is downloaded.
+The script `pipeline.sh` puts the data regularly into HDFS and HIVE.

 ## Links